jim60105/docker-stable-diffusion-webui/README.md

 > If you are using an earlier version of the docker client, it is necessary to [enable the BuildKit mode](https://docs.docker.com/build/buildkit/#getting-started) when building the image.
 This is because I used the `COPY --link` feature which enhances the build performance and was introduced in Buildx v0.8.
 > With the Docker Engine 23.0 and Docker Desktop 4.19, Buildx has become the default build client.
 So you won't have to worry about this when using the latest version.

+Uncomment the `# build: .` line in `docker-compose.yml` and build the image with the following command.

 ```bash
 docker compose up -d --build
 ```

 ## Migrate from existing settings

-1. Edit your existing `config.json` and modify all paths to be under `/data`, for example:
+1. Edit your existing `config.json` and modify all paths to be the relative path (not a path starting with / or C: for example)

     ```json
     {
         "outdir_samples": "",
-        "outdir_txt2img_samples": "/data/output/txt2img",
+        "outdir_txt2img_samples": "output/txt2img-images",
-        "outdir_img2img_samples": "/data/output/img2img",
+        "outdir_img2img_samples": "output/img2img-images",
-        "outdir_extras_samples": "/data/output/extras",
+        "outdir_extras_samples": "output/extras-images",
         "outdir_grids": "",
-        "outdir_txt2img_grids": "/data/output/txt2img-grids",
+        "outdir_txt2img_grids": "output/txt2img-grids",
-        "outdir_img2img_grids": "/data/output/img2img-grids",
+        "outdir_img2img_grids": "output/img2img-grids",
-        "outdir_save": "/data/output/saved",
+        "outdir_save": "log/images",
-        "outdir_init_images": "/data/output/init-images"
+        "outdir_init_images": "output/init-images",
     }
     ```

 2. Place `config.json` under the `data` directory.
 3. Put the models and other existing data into corresponding folders under `data`.
-4. If these files come from a Linux file system (you previously used WSL or a Linux machine), please correct the permissions of all files in the `data` folder:
+4. ***Please correct the permissions of all the files in the `data` folder*** if these files come from a Linux file system (you previously used WSL or a Linux machine):

     ```sh
     chown -R 1001:0 ./data && chmod -R 775 ./data
     ```

 > [!TIP]
-> This image follows best practices by using a non-root user and restricting write permissions to non-essential folders.
+> This image follows best practices by using **non-root user** and **restricting write permissions** to non-essential folders.
 You may not be able to store files outside the `/data` path unless appropriate modifications have been made.

 ## LICENSE